na-na-hi/renget/archive/NovelAI-Quick-Start.md

 !!! note You don't have to use this exact format.
 	You don't have to use this exact format.
 There's no strict rule on how you fill it.
 You can skip categories, leave them blank, have more or less tags, mix genres, and more.
 The example provided is just a simple and common format to give you an idea of what ATTG is.

-If you want a more in depth guide on Memory and ATTG, [pume's guide](https://rentry.org/memory-guide) is excellent.
+If you want a more in depth guide on Memory and ATTG, [pume's guide](https://rentry.org/memory-guide) is a useful resource.

 ![ScreenShot of Memory field with ATTG](https://i.imgur.com/bt5Dbfi.png)